Best Treadmills of 2025

 Space and Storage

 Space and storage are among the most important things to consider when purchasing a treadmill.
 In addition to ensuring there is enough space for the length and width of your treadmill, consider the height of your ceilings.
-You’ll generally want to add around 15 or so inches to your height to make sure your ceiling is high enough to fit you running on your treadmill.
-Most treadmills will fit into a room with an eight-foot ceiling.
-If you’re limited on space, you’ll want to choose a treadmill with a folding deck.
-The Horizon Fitness 7.0 AT Treadmill and the Sole Fitness F80 have folding decks that allow them to take up less space when not in use.
+You’ll generally want to add around 15 inches to your height to ensure your ceiling is high enough to fit you running on your treadmill.

 Customer Support and Warranty

 Always check the customer support and warranty options before purchasing your treadmill.
 Generally, you’ll get a year’s warranty for labor, three years for parts, and between a five-year and lifetime warranty for the actual frame and motor.
-The Sole Fitness F80 and the Horizon Fitness 7.0 AT Treadmill come with a lifetime warranty on the frame and motor, allowing you more peace of mind when investing in it.
+The Sole Fitness F80 Treadmill and the Horizon Fitness 7.0 AT Treadmill come with a lifetime warranty on the frame and motor, allowing you more peace of mind when investing in it.

 Why You Should Trust Us

 iRunFar’s buyer’s guides rely on our pool of experienced testers to put various gear through its paces to determine the best gear recommendations for our readers.
 While we didn’t have the logistics or resources to gather and test dozens of treadmills to create this list of favorites, we relied on the same expertise of our team to come up with recommendations for choosing the best treadmill on the market.
-We polled our team to determine which treadmills they are using and to get detailed feedback on their likes, dislikes, and user experience over the past several years.
-We compiled this, along with general treadmill research and our team’s buying experiences, into the treadmill buyer’s guide you read today.

-Frequently Asked Questions about the Best Treadmills
+Frequently Asked Questions About the Best Treadmills

 What are the best treadmills?

-There are countless options available for treadmills, and ultimately you’ll have to consider a variety of factors – cost, features, size – when choosing the best treadmill for you.
-The four options we’ve listed above are the favorites of the iRunFar crew and ones we believe are among the best on the market.
 Some nuances to each might make one better than the other for you.
-If a large range of pitch steepness is what you’re looking for, we recommend the NordicTrack Commercial X32i, which has an incline range of -6% to 40%.
 If you’re looking for a slightly faster speed or interactive training and classes, we recommend the Peloton Tread.
-And if you’re looking for a more affordable option that will very simply get the job done, go with the Horizon Fitness 7.0 AT Treadmill.
+And if you’re looking for a more affordable option that will very simply get the job done, go with the Sole Fitness F80 Treadmill.

 Are treadmills better for walking, hiking, or running?